 In 1538, she married Cosimo I, Duke of Florence.
 Cosimo had been interested in allying himself with the Emperor to strengthen his rule in Florence and had hoped to marry the Emperor’s illegitimate daughter Margaret.
 This was denied him, but Charles V proposed the wealthy and beautiful Eleanor as a bride instead.
 Cosimo had to pay heavily for the privilege, but he was rewarded with the removal of Spanish troops from Florence shortly after his marriage.

 Eleanor was welcomed into Florence on 29 June 1539 with a triumphant procession accompanied by fireworks and entertainment.
 She was not a first popular with the Florentines, for she was a foreigner who spoke no Italian.
 But the marriage was a resounding success, and Eleanor and Cosimo were apparently devoted to each other.
 They had five sons and four daughters.
 The Venetian ambassador wrote of Cosimo, “There is no hint that he has anything to do with anyone but the Duchess.
-He lives rather as an outstanding family man, eating always with his wife and children at a moderately plain table.
+He lives rather as an outstanding family man, always eating with his wife and children at a moderately plain table.
 When he goes into the city or the country his wife and children accompany him.“

 Eleanor was known to be a gambler and is thought to have also been a difficult taskmaster.
 Letters that survive show her returning items that did not meet her exact standards for quality or taste.
 She kept many gold and silver weavers busy creating the elaborate textiles for her wardrobe.
 But she was also a patron of the arts, a supporter of the Jesuits, a shrewd investor and periodically Regent of Florence.